-To use a Postmark template, set the message's template_id to the numeric Postmark "TemplateID" (not its name or "TemplateAlias").
-You can find a template's numeric id near the top right in Postmark's template editor.
+To use a Postmark template, set the message's template_id to either the numeric Postmark "TemplateID" or its string "TemplateAlias" (which is not the template's name).
+You can find a template's numeric id near the top right in Postmark's template editor, and set the alias near the top right above the name.